justwriteclick/docs-like-code-stories/pantheon.md

 ## Are there any questions you wish you had asked before using GitHub for docs?

-How do the needs of open source software projects differ from the those of a documentation project?
+How do the needs of open source software projects differ from those of a documentation project?
 Where does GitHub fail to fulfill the needs of documentation projects and how can those gaps be filled?